 Many microwaves have a button labeled “Defrost” that lets you quickly thaw frozen foods.
 It uses standard microwave heat but reduces the power to around 30%, thawing food but being careful not to cook it.
 Many models also let you input the weight or type of food to calculate defrost time.

 Like all microwave settings, food is heated through electromagnetic waves created by a magnetron.
 Settings that use lower power levels, like Defrost, achieve this by simply cycling the magnetron on and off rather than leaving it on the whole time, which would be 100% power.
 Learn more in our guide about how a microwave cooks food.

 Is it safe to defrost food in the microwave?

 Yes.
 Using your microwave to defrost food is safe, but you must cook the food immediately after it’s done defrosting.
 If food is allowed to sit much longer than the appropriate defrost time of 8 to 10 minutes per pound, harmful bacteria could begin to grow.
 Also, don’t microwave defrost any food that has already been sitting out of the freezer for more than 20 minutes.
 Instead, slowly defrost it in the fridge or in a bowl of cold water.

 How long does it take to defrost food in the microwave?

 Microwave defrosting time depends on the type of food you’re defrosting as well as its weight.
 Generally, fruits and vegetables take 2 to 3 minutes.
 Meat takes 8 to10 minutes per pound.
 Check for instructions on the frozen food packaging to ensure you’re defrosting your food correctly.

 More answers to your cooking questions

-Learn more about the importance of knowing a gas stove’s BTUs, what they measure and what numbers are best for your needs.
+Gas Range BTU Ratings and Why They Matter What does BTU stand for, and what does it measure?
+Learn more about the importance of knowing a gas stove’s BTUs and what numbers are best for your needs.